faros-ai/faros-events-cli/README.md

     The version control source system that stores the code that is being built. (i.e. GitHub, GitLab, Bitbucket) Please note that this field is case sensitive.
 If you have a feed that connects to one of these sources, this name must match exactly to be correctly associated.

 1. `FAROS_VCS_ORG` / `--vcs_org "<vcs_org>"`
-    The unique organization within the version control source system that contains the code that is being built. (i.e. faros-ai) TODO: Is it always called an org in the other systems.
-Add a table for equivalences across VCS systems
+    The unique organization within the version control source system that contains the code that is being built. (i.e. faros-ai)

 1. `FAROS_REPO` / `--repo "<repo>"`
     The repository within the version control organization that stores the code associated to the provided commit sha.